PeterQuinn925/Lap-Counter/README.md

 # Lap-Counter

 This project is a device to count laps when swimming.
 It uses an ultrasonic sensor to detect the swimmer and counts 50 yds/meters (out and back of a short course standard swimming pool.
-It calls out the distance on a speaker.
-Future version may display the distance or possibly transmit them to a smart watch.
+It calls out the distance on a speaker and shows on a 4 digit 7 seg LED.
+Future version may display the time also or transmit distance/time to a smart watch.

-Uses: https://github.com/going-digital/Talkie for speech synth calling out the numbers
+Uses: https://github.com/going-digital/Talkie for speech synth calling out the numbers Adafruit librarys for LED display.

 ### Parts:
 1. Generic Arduino Nano clone